PUBLISHED April 23rd, 2015 04:00 pm | UPDATED June 8th, 2020 08:39 pm

-Skiing is one of the most fun sports there is.
+Skiing is one of the most fun sports there.
 Full stop.
-And whilst we live in the terminal summer of Singapore, some of the world’s best ski slopes for those that want a cold blast of beauty is only a 7 hour flight away.
+And whilst we live in the terminal summer of Singapore, some of the world’s best ski slopes for those that want a cold blast of beauty is only a 7 hour flight away – amongst the pristine mountains of Japan.

 Despite freezing my butt (and face) off Niseko, I was super grateful for the amazing snow